cwaage/cs50_labs/README.md

 {% next "Running Your Program" %}

 #### Run Your Program
-When you code has compiled without errors there will be a new 'executable' file created To run that file you will type the following in the terminal prompt
+When you code has compiled without errors there will be a new 'executable' file called

+**hello_again**

+To run that file you will type the following in the terminal prompt
 ````
 $ ./hello_again